 - If you have an inclination for them, the literature subjects can also suit you.
 For instance, Maithili Literature is supposed to be scoring.
-Again, you must have a prior knowledge in the language.
+Again, you must have prior knowledge in the language.

 As seen from above, there is no one subject that can be called scoring in the IAS mains exam.
 Your interest is most important when it comes to preparation.
 It would be a mistake to base your decision on what a topper suggested or on what the crowd is doing.
-As said before, different people have differing styles of studying.
+As said before, different people have different styles of studying.
 So, when you choose an optional subject, remember the following: